 The other thing to keep in mind is that the method with which you choose to smoke your food, and which type of food you smoke also play a role.

-In this article, we’ve created a complete guide to help you with the question of how long does smoked meat last?
+In this article, we’ve created a complete guide to help you with the question of how long smoked meat last?
 By the end, you should have a great idea of how long you can safely preserve your food after smoking it.

 The Short Answer – How Long Does Smoked Meat Last?

-The FDA advises that most cooked and smoked meats can be kept in the refrigerator for 3 to 4 days, provided that they were stored properly and refrigerated within 2 hours of finishing on the smoker.
+The FDA advises that most cooked and smoked meats can be kept in the refrigerator for 3 to 4 days, provided that they are stored properly and refrigerated within 2 hours of finishing on the smoker.

 If you want the food to last a little bit longer, you can also freeze it.
 Properly wrapped and packaged smoked meat can last in the freezer for up to 3 months.
 Technically, the food will last longer than that – but after 3 months you will almost surely see the effects of freezer burn on your food.
-If you plan on storing your food for longer than 2 months, you should use airtight heavy-duty foil, plastic wrap, and place the wrapped food inside of a plastic bag.
+If you plan on storing your food for longer than 2 months, you should use airtight heavy-duty foil, and plastic wrap, and place the wrapped food inside of a plastic bag.